General Court of Catalonia: Last Courts and suppression

 Proposition of convocation of the last Catalan Courts (1705–1706) by the disputed Habsburg king Charles III.

 The last General Court of Catalonia, presided by the disputed Habsburg king Charles III were held in Barcelona in 1705–1706, which, according to historian Joaquim Albareda, represented an important advance in the guarantee of individual, civil and political rights (among them, the establishment of the secrecy of correspondence), while at the same time they consolidated most of the constitutional reforms of the last previous Courts (1701–1702) presided by the Bourbon Philip V, such as the Court of Contraventions (Catalan: Tribunal de Contrafaccions), established in order to ensure the application of the constitutions and solve and prosecute any act (included the ones done by the king or his officers) contrary to the Catalan legislation.
-Philip V wrote about those constitutional changes that "The last two Courts made Catalans more republican than the abusive English parliament".
+Philip V wrote about those constitutional changes that "The last two Courts made Catalans more Republican than the English with their parliament".

 The body was suppressed, like most of the other institutions and public law of the Principality of Catalonia, after the end of the War of Spanish Succession in 1714, by the Nueva Planta decrees of 1716 enacted by the new Spanish king, Philip V, essentially establishing an absolutist system of government modelled after the French one.
 From that point on, the representatives of Catalonia, Aragon and Valencia were incorporated into the Courts of Castile which, unlike the suppressed Courts of the realms of the Crown of Aragon, operated primarily as an advisory body.

 The current Parliament of Catalonia, established in 1932 as the legislative body of the Generalitat of Catalonia (Catalan institution of self-government), is considered the historical successor of the Courts.